-The name “marigold” is from “Mary’s gold” which was a name originally given to a native European plant, Calendula officinalis.
+The name “marigold” is from “Mary’s Gold” which was a name originally given to a native European plant, Calendula officinalis.

 African Marigold is the name generally given to cultivars and hybrids of Tagetes erecta.
-Strange because this species is a Mexican native not African.
+Strange because this species is a Mexican native, not African.

-French marigolds are usually cultivars and hybrids of Tagetes patula, many which were developed in France, but the species is not native to France.
+French marigolds are usually cultivars and hybrids of Tagetes patula, many of which were developed in France, but the species is not native to France.

 Signet Marigolds are hybrids made mostly from Tagetes tenuifolia.

-Yes, Marigolds have a strange smell to some, but some varieties are bred to be scentless… I cannot imagine a Marigold with out a smell!
+Yes, Marigolds have a strange smell to some, but some varieties are bred to be scentless… I cannot imagine a Marigold without a smell!

 Marigolds are great companion plants because they deter some insects.
-They are great to plant with tomatoes, peppers, eggplant, tobacco and potatoes for this reason.
+They are great to plant with tomatoes, peppers, eggplant, tobacco, and potatoes for this reason.
 Some species are said to aid in the removal of nematodes.
 They are not good to plant with legumes, though, because their roots produce antibacterial thiophenes.

 The flowers of Tagetes erecta are rich in orange-yellow carotenoid lutein and are used in food coloring.
-It is used in Europe as coloring in pasta, vegetable oil, margarine, mayonnaise, salad dressing, baked goods, dairy products, ice cream and yogurt, juices and mustard.
+It is used in Europe as coloring in pasta, vegetable oil, margarine, mayonnaise, salad dressing, baked goods, dairy products, ice cream and yogurt, juices, and mustard.
 The powders and extracts of Tagetes erecta are only approved as a colorant in poultry feed in the United States.